 Customers are sometimes overwhelmed and make poor decisions due to the rapid growth and variety of online information and e-commerce products.
 Improving the precision and variety of these methods to meet user needs remains a formidable obstacle.
-To mitigate above challenges in this research, a novel weighted recommendation system is created for better consumer decisions using Collaborative Filtering (CF).
-Initially, an equation is derived to calculate the weight of both the product and review and then an equation is derived to calculate the similarity between consumer’s review.
-Multi-nomial Naïve Bayes (MNB), Multi-Layer Perceptron (MLP), and Logistic Regression (LR) are used as ensemble model for product recommendation.
+To mitigate the above challenges in this research, a novel weighted recommendation system is created for better consumer decisions using Collaborative Filtering (CF).
+Initially, an equation is derived to calculate the weight of both the product and review, and then an equation is derived to calculate the similarity between the consumer’s review.
+Multi-nomial Naïve Bayes (MNB), Multi-Layer Perceptron (MLP), and Logistic Regression (LR) are used as ensemble models for product recommendation.
 The proposed model is trained and tested using an open-source dataset that is available on the website of Kaggle.
 Numerical analysis of the proposed model shows that it performed better than other conventional methods in terms of accuracy (0.952), precision (0.908), recall (0.897), F-measure (0.941), and error rate (0.087).

 Keywords Recommendation System, CF, Multi-nomial Naïve Bayes, Multi-Layer Perceptron, Logistic Regression, and Ensemble Classifiers